Arunima-Paul/PowerBI_Hotel_Revenue_Analysis/README.md

 •	Revenue: ₹1.71bn with RevPAR at ₹7,347 and ADR at ₹12.7K.
 •	Realisation (Revenue conversion) is 70.1% — relatively healthy but can be optimized further.
 • Weekday vs. Weekend Trends:
-•	Weekend ADR is higher than weekday (₹12,725 vs ₹12,683) — consistent with travel trends.
+•	Weekend ADR is higher than weekday (₹12,725 vs ₹12,683), however not much change.
 •	Occupancy on weekends is higher (62.64%), but realisation drops slightly.
 • Platform-wise Realisation %:
 •	Best performing platforms: logtrip (70.59%), journey (70.52%) and direct-online (70.27%).
-Others are still around 70%, so there's parity.
+Other platforms are still around 70%.

 2. Booking & Occupancy Performance -